fahimeh1368/Thesis/ReplicationPackage/README.md

 ## RQ1, Recommenders++: Which recommender suggest the best additional re-viewer?
 For this reseach question we changed the config file PullRequestReviewerSelectionStrategy to the "0:nothing-nothing,-:add-1" which add a reviewer when we have risky file in a pull requests and then calculate results for different recommenders.
 ## RQ2, Two-weeks’ Notice:  What is the impact on FaR if we know in advance that someone will leave?
-We should use "leaveradd" in pullRequestReviewerSelectionStrategy to add additinal reviewer when we have leaver in the pull request that cause a file be risky.
+We should use "addleaver" in pullRequestReviewerSelectionStrategy to add additinal reviewer when we have leaver in the pull request that cause a file be risky.
-"PullRequestReviewerSelectionStrategy" : "0:nothing-nothing,-:leaveradd-1",
+"PullRequestReviewerSelectionStrategy" : "0:nothing-nothing,-:addleaver-1",
 ## RQ3, FaR Replacement:  How well doesTurnoverRecperform when we only replacereviewers onRisky Pull Requests?
 We should change "PullRequestReviewerSelectionStrategy" to farreplacerandom which is shown in following line.
 With this command when we have risly file in a pull request we replace randomly one of actual reviewers with the suggested reviewer.
 "PullRequestReviewerSelectionStrategy" : "0:nothing-nothing,-:farreplacerandom-1",